c3rb3ru5d3d53c/signatures/README.md

 This repository is designed to provide a way to create and distribute detection signatures easily.

+Get creative with your own detection solutions, completely unencumbered by license limitations.

+To help combat evil, we firmly commit our work to the public domain for the greater good of the world. :tada:

 ## Downloading Compiled Signatures

 - Sign-in to GitHub